Medieval Indian History MCQ

 Option c – Gautamiputra Satakarni

-Which Purana consists of the longest list of Andra Satavahana kings?
+Which Purana contains the most extensive list of Andhra Satavahana kings?

 (a) Vayu Purana